A list of diversity initiatives that are embedded in the School:

 - Long-Table Events: Long-table discussion events involving all members of the school (from UG to staff) are organised on a regular basis (1-2 per year)

 - Diversity events: The school organises events that celebrate diversity on a regular basis (International Women's day, LGBT history month, black history month)

-Maternity Plus.
-In addition to the normal maternity entitlements, the School is pleased to offer female academics on permanent full time Academic and Education (Teaching and Research) contracts the opportunity to apply for ‘Maternity Plus’.
-The Maternity Plus initiative will provide a Research Associate*, funded by the School, for up to 15 months to continue the academic’s research programme while they are on maternity leave.
+- Maternity Plus: In addition to the normal maternity entitlements, the School is pleased to offer female academics on permanent full time Academic and Education (Teaching and Research) contracts the opportunity to apply for ‘Maternity Plus’.
+The Maternity Plus initiative will provide a Research Associate, funded by the School, for up to 15 months to continue the academic’s research programme while they are on maternity leave.
 As well as continuing the day-to-day research, the Research Associate will help with postgraduate supervision, maintain contact with collaborators, keep abreast of developments in the field and assist the academic in returning to work after her leave.
-All staff returning to work after a prolonged period of absence will be given lighter teaching and administrative loads. *The RA would only normally be provided to academics who do not already have RA support available.
-It would only be available for one period of maternity leave per academic.
+All staff returning to work after a prolonged period of absence will be given lighter teaching and administrative loads.

-School meetings are held during core working hours (10am-4pm)
+- Core hours: School meetings are held during core working hours (10am-4pm).

 - School Induction Scheme: Information is available on the staff intranet pages.